SheepTester/longer-tweets/_posts/2026-06-06-json-bigint.md

 console.log(JSON.parse(json)) // -> { positive: Infinity, negative: -Infinity }
 ```

-I'm not sure if anything in JSON naturally deserializes to `NaN`{:.language-js}, but if not, you could still represent `NaN` using a similar technique to dates that I'm about to show below.
+I'm not sure if anything in JSON naturally deserializes to `NaN`{:.language-js}, but if not, you could still represent `NaN`{:.language-js} using a similar technique to dates that I'm about to show below.

 ## Dates

-YAML, among [more cursed data types][yaml-tags], has first-class support for timestamps.
+YAML, among [other cursed data types][yaml-tags], has first-class support for timestamps.

 ```yaml
 canonical: 2001-12-15T02:59:43.1Z